sharpmachine/sharpmachinemedia.com/content/services/index.md

 			<div class="col-sm-10 col-sm-offset-1 col-md-6 col-md-offset-0 short text-right">
 				<h1>Web</h1>
 				<p class="lead">Your online presence is probably your biggest touch-point, and your brand emotion needs be reflected in the experience.
 Whether your audience is interacting with you online via desktop, laptop, tablet or mobile, their experience should be easy-to-use, positive and memorable.</p>
 				<p class="lead">Besides that, it also needs to meet your business goals.
 We like to ask, "If your website was an employee, what would you want it to do for you?".
-The answer to that question will give us a good idea of where to start.
+The answer to that question will give us a good idea of where to start.</p>
 				</div>
 				<div class="col-md-6 hidden-xs hidden-sm">
 					<img src="themes/smm/img/web-photo.jpg" class="img-circle img-responsive" alt="Web">